 What’s a disqualification undertaking?

 Where the Insolvency Service has investigated you and decided to apply to the court for a director disqualification, they will notify you of their intention.
-You are then given the opportunity to enter into a disqualification undertaking, which means you can agree to disqualify yourself on a voluntary basis, thus avoid having to go to court.
+You are then given the opportunity to enter into a disqualification undertaking, which means you can agree to disqualify yourself on a voluntary basis, thus avoiding having to go to court.

 The benefit of a disqualification undertaking is that it can lead to more lenient disqualification periods, lower fines, and lower compensation requests.
-Whether you agree a disqualification undertaking or defend your case in court, it is important that you seek good legal advice.
+Whether you agree to a disqualification undertaking or defend your case in court, it is important that you seek good legal advice.

 Can you appeal your disqualification?